stellaGK/stella/STELLA_CODE/read_namelists_from_input_file/README.md

 ### Namelists

-An overview of all default input parameters of stella can be found in STELLA_CODE/read_namelists_from_input_file/default_input_file.in
+An overview of all default input parameters of stella can be found in:
+   STELLA_CODE/read_namelists_from_input_file/default_input_file.in

 Overview of stella namelists: